 - Countdown SMS to create a fear of missing out

 - Seasonal and promotional SMS to bring visitors back

-Figure 5 Pura vida customers subscribe to push notifications via a message on their website, they then receive a welcome message
+Pura Vida Bracelets customers subscribe to push notifications via a message on their website, they then receive a welcome message

 And when they come back to your website, you can impress them with relevant notifications which show you that you understand their needs and what they look for.